Five in the morning

 I’ve haggled with Mazatlán cab drivers in the middle of the night until we both broke down laughing.
-Night after night from places I'd never be able to afford to live in the United States, I’ve studied the ocean in every mood and every quality of light, including pitch black nights when only the starry points of light from fishing boats provided comfort in an inky void.
+I’ve studied the ocean in every mood and every quality of light, including pitch black nights when only the starry points of light of fishing boats gave comfort in the inky void.
 I've surveyed the ocean night after night from oceanfront condos and houses that I'd never be able to afford in the United States,

 I have piloted a little ferry boat for my friend Felipe to the lone sound of fish breaching the water in the darkness along the tiny inlet of El Cid.
 These are the kind of things you do when you've established a relationship, not a fleeting two-week affair from an AirBnB rental.